Starscream-11813/Starscream-11813.github.io/_talks/1-banglabookpresentation.md

 paper: "https://arxiv.org/ftp/arxiv/papers/2305/2305.06595.pdf"
 ---

-The presentation of my co-author Obayed Bin Mahfuz's M.Sc. thesis work as a virtual attendee at ACL 2023.
+The presentation of my co-author, Obayed Bin Mahfuz's M.Sc. (postgraduate) thesis work as a virtual attendee at ACL 2023.
 Thanks to the Diversity & Inclusion (D&I) Committee of ACL 2023 for subsidising the virtual registration and ACL membership fees.